-- Provides for a refund of the occupation tax for taconite producers. - Guarantees the taconite municipal aid account at 100 percent and provides for a onetime 10 cents per ton distribution to the IRRRB. - Provides special tax increment financing (TIF) authority to the cities of Champlin and Bloomington. - Allows St. Cloud to increase its food and beverage and lodging taxes if approved by the voters at a general election. - Allows St. Paul to increase its lodging tax. - Allows Excelsior to impose a local sales tax. - Modifies the allowed use of the Cloquet local sales tax. - Appropriates money to local governments for the March 11, 2018, fire in Mazeppa. - Occupation tax to be apportioned; refund.
+- Provides for a refund of the occupation tax for taconite producers. - Guarantees the taconite municipal aid account at 100 percent and provides for a onetime 10 cents per ton distribution to the IRRRB. - Provides special tax increment financing (TIF) authority to the cities of Champlin and Bloomington. - Allows St. Cloud to increase its food and beverage and lodging taxes if approved by the voters at a general election. - Allows St. Paul to increase its lodging tax. - Allows Excelsior to impose a local sales tax. - Increases the maximum tax allowed on lodging in the city of Minneapolis - Modifies the allowed use of the Cloquet local sales tax. - Appropriates money to local governments for the March 11, 2018, fire in Mazeppa. - Occupation tax to be apportioned; refund.
 Provides a pro-rated refund of the occupation tax to taconite producers, from any occupation tax revenues remaining in the general fund after all statutory appropriations of the tax are made.
 Refunds are limited to the amount of tax paid by a producer, and the total amount of refunds may not exceed \$5,000,000 per year.